 Tips for Winterizing Your Commercial Property

 At Ashton Gray, we offer property management for a variety of commercial properties around the country.
-We asked our lead property manager, Tandell Veleker, what advice she offers property managers and building owners during the upcoming cold and wintery months.
+We asked our lead property manager, Tandell Veleker, what advice she offers property managers and commercial building owners during the upcoming winter weather.

 How to Winterize Your Commercial Property